Canoe With Motor

 Canoe motors appeal to anyone who has paddled out to their favorite fishing spot in a canoe.
-If you were to glide out to a fishing hole, paddle the last few feet into the exact location you want, and use your energy the way it was intended - to catch fish!
+If you were to glide out to a fishing hole, paddle the last few feet into the exact location you want, and use your energy to catch fish!

 Why spend time in the wrong places when you can pay it in the best spots?

-We've got you covered with our handy primer if you're not sure how to choose the best motor for your canoe.
+We've got you covered with our handy primer if you're unsure how to choose the best motor for your canoe.

 Use the Table of Contents below to jump directly to the most exciting review and see our picks for the best canoe motors.

-Canoes can be powered by outboard motors with two or four strokes, but they can be bulky.
-Most powerboats have these engines on the back, and they are usually powered by gas or gas-and-oil to move fast.
+Outboard motors can power canoes with two or four strokes but can be bulky.
+Most powerboats have these engines on the back, usually powered by gas or gas oil, to move fast.
 Battery-operated motors are quieter, however.

 Unless you have an extra-large canoe, a 4-stroke outboard motor may be too large for a canoe.
 Some square-back canoes can be equipped with 2-stroke outboard engines, but they are difficult to attach to traditional canoes.